Components

 Logic

 Component logic is written inside a <script> tag.
 Inside this <script> tag, there are a few "magically" imported variables.
 First and foremost, most of Yozo's helpers (such as when(), effect(), and more).
-The connected() and disconnected() hooks are also directly available, and represet the native connectedCallback() and disconnectedCallback() that custom elements have.
-There is also a function query() for a straight-foward way to access the elements in your template.
-Last, but not least, there is $; the state object tied to the component instance.
+The connected() and disconnected() hooks are also directly available, and represent the native connectedCallback() and disconnectedCallback() that custom elements have.
+Then there is a function query() for a straight-foward way to access the elements in your template, and internals to access the native ElementInternals for the element.
+And last, but not least, there is $; the state object tied to the component instance.
 Some of the properties on the $ object are exposed by the custom element itself, but only if described so in the metadata.
 For example, defining a function $.doThing() itself will allow it to be used inside the template, but not expose it to the "outside" (i.e. myComponent.doThing remains undefined).
 However, adding <meta method="doThing"> subsequently exposes it, and myComponent.doThing suddenly is defined.
 For an in-depth look at what's possible in <script> sections, see <script>.

 Styles